vandoan/udacity-react/README.md

     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
+        - App.js            # Holds the pages for site
-        - ListAll.js        # List the three shelves
+        - BooksAPI          # Contains the functions for the api call
+        - BuildOptionsSearch.js    # Builds the select options for each book on the search page
-        - ListBookshelf     # List books that are read
+        - BuildShelf.js     # Build a shelf with the books
-        - ListCurrent.js    # List the current books
+        - BuildShelves.js   # Build the main page and all its shelves
-        - ListNext.js       # List the wish list books
+        - SearchBooks.js    # Search page
-        - SearchBooks.js    # Search page that list all the API books ├── icons # Helpful images for your app.
+    ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg